-The Association was formally established in March 2019, but the volunteers of the collective had already been working in the area for about 3 years.
+The Association was formally established in March 2019.
 We offer support to victims of bullying and marginalization, organize cultural events, meetings, book presentations, Self/Mutual-Help groups, training, information and awareness days.

 Our service qualifies as a psychological listening service and information provider regarding T* issues.
 Our purpose is to support inclusion and acceptance of T* people.
 We are committed to providing listening and guidance to transgender boys and girls and their families if they require help in this area.
 Listening is free and guaranteed by confidentiality and professional secrecy.

 We provide psychological counseling for up to three free meetings, and help people to find their way around local services provided in the region and in the country.
 The service is provided by two psychotherapists trained in this field.
 One of them (the vice-president of the association) is a member of ONIG (National Observatory on Gender Identity).